-I received my Master's degree in Transpersonal Counseling Psychology (Wilderness Therapy) from Naropa University and am trained in EMDR therapy and Gestalt Equine psychotherapy.
+I received my Master's degree in Transpersonal Counseling Psychology (Wilderness Therapy) from Naropa University and am trained in EMDR therapy, Gestalt Equine psychotherapy, and Infant, Early Childhood, and Family Mental Health.
 I integrate human development, attachment, neuroscience, nature, and the body into a relational approach to counseling.
 This synthesis of theories and approaches provides my clients with a holistic experience that empowers them to uncover new layers of self-understanding.
 I aim to enhance client strengths and potential, and provide tools for clients to overcome issues that may be preventing them from thriving.

 While I enjoy nature-based interventions, time outside is not a requirement for therapy with me.
 I incorporate movement, art, and social justice counseling into sessions in my office, as appropriate.
 I am experiential in my approach, which can efficiently access the emotional centers in the brain in ways that traditional "talk therapy" may struggle to access.

 I have a client-centered, strengths-based, growth-focused approach to all of my sessions, regardless of your preferred method of therapy.
 Trauma-informed care is integrated into every case.

 I see my life as a continuous journey and adventure.
 Growing up, I was exposed to the outdoors early and often, which led to my belief that Nature offers supportive, healing, sacred, and transformative powers.
 I believe that intersectional issues of power and privilege play a large role in how our systems work, how we experience and access the world, and what messages we receive about our worth.
 I also believe that those messages and wounds can be healed through relationship.